30 SQL and Database Design Questions From Data Science Interviews At Top Tech Companies

 - [Databricks - Easy] Describe MapReduce and the operations involved.

-- [Microsoft - Easy] Name one major similarity and difference between a WHERE clause and a HAVING clause in SQL.
+- [Microsoft - Easy] Name one major similarity and difference between a WHERE clause and a HAVING clause in SQL (this is important to know if you want to solve this eBay SQL Interview Question)

 - [Facebook - Easy] How does a trigger allow you to build business logic into a database?